polyformproject/license-development/template.erb.md

 ## You and Your Company

-Throughout this license, _you_ refers to the individual or legal entity agreeing to these terms, and _your company_ refers to any legal entity, sole proprietorship, or other kind of organization that you work for, plus all of its affiliates, plus all organizations that have control over, are under the control of, or are under common control with that organization.  _Control_ means ownership of substantially all the assets of an organization, or the power to direct its management and policies by vote, contract, or otherwise.
+Throughout this license, _you_ refers to the individual or legal entity agreeing to these terms, and _your company_ refers to any legal entity, sole proprietorship, or other kind of organization that you work for, plus all organizations that have control over, are under the control of, or are under common control with that organization.  _Control_ means ownership of substantially all the assets of an organization, or the power to direct its management and policies by vote, contract, or otherwise.
 Control can be direct or indirect.